Jabbs19/python-k8s/README.md

 ## **Running**
 `python3 watchPullEvents.py`

+Uncomment 1 of the 3 functions in the main() function to either listImagePullEvents, getAllImagesInCurrentPods or watchImagePullEvents.

 ## To Do/Other:
 - Credentials and kubeconfig may need some additional work.
 Using gcloud is easy, but need to inject in.
 Maybe as part of config.ini passed to python.
 I get some credentials errors occasionally, but I think its just gcloud creds expiring in my testing.